goatgirl86/Final_Project_Wildfires/README.md

 ![image](https://user-images.githubusercontent.com/92705556/168187077-49326184-59f4-4a25-a4ed-b9abe56baf0e.png)

-**NOTE: Neural Networking using OneHot Encoder resulted in the highest accuracy percentage at 78.87%.
-However, with accuracy score of 77.96%, Logistic Regression using OneHot Encoder came at a close second best.
-Because overfitting and underfitting is a common concern with deep neural networking, we elected to go with the simpler Logistic Regression model for deployment of our prediction tool.**
+**NOTE: In the end, we decided to go with Easy Ensemble Classifer using Label Encoder for our prediction tool.
+This model had a accuracy score and was easier to merge with our web app than some of the other models.**

 ## Database
 To create our Database, we chose to use PgAdmin and SQL Alchemy.
 Within our database, we have four main tables that are all connected through a common field: 'fire_id'.
 The original four tables were: fire_category, fire_info, fire_location, and weather_data.
 Using SQLAlchemy and Python, we then queried and joined information from the four original tables to create new tables.